dolphinpark/dolphinpark.github.io/README.md

 To Be Announced Oct 9th, 2021.
 Values will be taken from [the 2020 draft](https://basketball.fantasysports.yahoo.com/2020/nba/64005/draftresults).

+## League Rules

-As you all know, we have transitioned from a redraft league into a keeper league.
+As of 2018, we have transitioned from a redraft league into a keeper league.
 This means some changes to what we’ve done in the past.
-All of these are debatable, if you have any concerns or suggestions feel free to bring them up and we can discuss:
+All of these are debatable, if you have any concerns or suggestions feel free to bring them up and we can discuss.

-## League Rules

 Note: These rules were taking from the original document seen here: [Document](https://docs.google.com/document/d/1mteDWxl_k1o5M1ewCmzkMov5cT64Nm-PAv40IKVRbII)